 Pick out one or two friendly faces

-I'm always the person in the audience, grinning like an idiot at the speaker and nodding encouragingly at them – because I always love to help other people out… (I hope they don't think I'm some nutter in the audience who's had too much coffee!).
-Anyway, ignore everyone else – just look at these two friendly faces... it will help calm you down.
+I'm always the person in the audience, grinning like an idiot at the speaker and nodding encouragingly at them – because I love to help other people (I hope they don't think I'm some nutter in the audience who's had too much coffee).
+Anyway, ignore everyone else – look at these two friendly faces; it will help calm you down.

 Remember, no one is hoping you'll fail

-Here's another great point.
-No one is hoping you'll fail.
-What kind of sick idiot would wish that anyway?
-Probably someone who'd never dare to get up on stage and do a speech, that's who!
+Here's another excellent point.
+What kind of sick idiot would wish you to fail?
+Perhaps someone who'd never dare to get up on stage and do a speech, that's who!
 Once you realise the golden secret that everyone is actually on your side and rooting for you, you'll probably relax and enjoy yourself.